Sparkadia

-Sparkadia is an Australian band, formed in Sydney in 2004.
+Sparkadia was an Australian rock band, formed in Sydney in 2004.
 They were originally known as The Spark.
-The band is brainchild of Alexander Burnett (vocals, guitar) and Dave Hall (drums), the band became a reality with the addition of Nick Rabone (bass) and Josephine Ayling (keyboards, guitar, vocals) in 2006.
+The band was formed by Alexander Burnett (vocals, guitar) and Dave Hall (drums), and eventually expanded with the addition of Nick Rabone (bass) and Josephine Ayling (keyboards, guitar, vocals) in 2006.
 In 2008 Ayling was replaced by Tiffany Preece on guitars and vocals.
 By 2009 Sparkadia was Burnett's solo project.
-Sparkadia has released two studio albums, Postcards (31 May 2008) and The Great Impression (18 March 2011).
+Sparkadia released two studio albums, Postcards (31 May 2008) and The Great Impression (18 March 2011).

 Band history

 2004–2007: Formation and Things Behind the Sun

 Sparkadia formed as a duo in 2004 in Sydney by Alexander Burnett on lead vocals and David Hall on drums.

 On 17 February 2007 Sparkadia released their debut extended play titled, Things Behind the Sun, on Boundary Sounds through Inertia Records, which peaked in the ARIA Singles Chart top 100 for four weeks in March–April.

 In 2007, Sparkadia supported Elbow on their tour of Australia following the release of the Things Behind the Sun EP.
 This was followed by a tour of the UK that included supporting Irish band The Thrills, whom they were to support again the following year on their Australian tour.